 When Should Cost Be a Consideration in Your College Choice?

-Ideally, you wouldn't have to consider cost when choosing a college, and college would be affordable for everyone.
-Unfortunately, cost can be a significant factor.
-When applying, apply to at least one or two more “affordable” safety school options if cost is a concern for you and your family.
+Unfortunately, in reality, cost is often a significant factor.
+Therefore, it's a good idea to apply to at least one or two more affordable safety schools, especially if cost is a major concern for you and your family.

-Most financial aid is awarded after you’re accepted but before you commit to a college.
-Many of the most selective colleges claim to meet 100% of a student's financial need through a combination of school, state, and federal aid.
+Most financial aid is awarded after you’ve been accepted but before you commit to the school.
+Many of the most selective colleges claim to meet 100% of a student's financial need through a combination of school, state, and/or federal aid.

-If you're worried about college costs and are interested in a school outside of California, check out the cheapest colleges in the United States.
+If you're worried about college costs and are interested in a school outside California, check out the cheapest colleges in the United States.

 Want to improve your SAT score by 160 points or your ACT score by 4 points?
 We've written a guide for each test about the top 5 strategies you must be using to have a shot at improving your score.
 Download it for free now: